FichteFoll/advent-of-code/2024/README.md

 but I specifically wanted to learn the keyboard interactions.

 Regarding the actual task,
-I started with an iterational approach which worked fine for part 1 but ran into problems for part 2, because you need to do some form of backtracking
+I started with an iterative approach which worked fine for part 1 but ran into problems for part 2, because you need to do some form of backtracking